Technology Collaboration Programme by IEA

 How is the programme of work carried out?

-The Hydropower TCP's programme is carried out by task forces, called Annexes.
-Member Governments can participate themselves, or designate another organization in their country to represent them on the Annex.
+The Hydropower TCP’s programme is mainly carried out within individual Tasks.
+Participating Government organisations can participate themselves, or designate another organisations in their country to represent them.
 Some activities are collaborative ventures between the TCP and other hydropower organisations.

 See Current Activities for detailed information on the work of all Annexes and how you can become involved.